 Your list of skills will depend on the job position you want to apply for.
 But don’t lie about your skills: if the employer is interested and you get hired, you will need to prove that you’re in fact the person you claim to be.

-You can put a lot of things on your resume: your educational background, academic excellence, skills, hobbies, and interests.
+You can put a lot of things on your resume: your educational background (including any time spent studying abroad), academic excellence, skills, hobbies, and interests.
 The main point of a resume when you don’t have any job experience is to show that you’re an intelligent and responsible person, eager to learn and practice your skills.

 A resume is your short biography.
 But you need to remember to keep it brief.
 If the employer is interested, you’ll have plenty of time to tell them about all the wonderful experiences you’ve had during the interview process.
-If they see your genuine desire to work for them, they will definitely hire you.
 Good luck!